 See list of published books I’ve edited here: Books I’ve Edited

-I am a substantive fiction editor for the Christian Editor Connection, a Gold Member of The Christian PEN (Proofreaders and Editors Network), I write blogs for The Christian PEN—see sidebar or menu, and I was an instructor of two editing workshops at PENCON 2020.
+I am a substantive fiction editor for the Christian Editor Connection, a Gold Member of The Christian PEN (Proofreaders and Editors Network), I write blogs for The Christian PEN, and I was an instructor for two editing workshops at PENCON 2020.
 I’ve also been a judge in Christian writing competitions.
 I prefer to work with Christian writers who share the same beliefs as I do and write dynamic, clean books.

 Types of editing:

 I evaluate your writing from a reader’s viewpoint.
 Does your writing capture my attention immediately?
 Is the plot fresh and fascinating or predictable and unimaginative?
 Is the writing so sparse or disjointed that I can’t follow what’s happening?
 Do I get bored anywhere?
 Are the descriptions too lengthy?
 Are there inconsistencies?
 Do I care about the characters and feel like I am experiencing what they do?
 Do I feel outside the action as a passive observer?
 Is distracting jargon used?
 Are there overused clichés?
 Does anything make me stop reading and put the book down?